 Racism is a global issue that impacts society at large, but we know that change begins within our own institutions.
-At Proskauer, we are focused on combating bigotry and prejudice and enhancing diversity and inclusion efforts.
+At Proskauer, we continue to focus on combating bigotry and prejudice while enhancing diversity and inclusion.

-We have developed a new, ongoing featured speaker series and regularly scheduled forums to explore specific concepts relating to racism, equity, and inclusion.
-These discussions will be open to the Proskauer community, including our clients and alumni.
+We have an ongoing featured speaker series and regularly scheduled forums to explore specific concepts relating to racism, equity, and inclusion.
+These discussions are open to the Proskauer community, including our clients and alumni.